Carbonic acid

 Carbonic acid is a chemical compound with the chemical formula H2CO3|auto=on.
 The molecule rapidly converts to water and carbon dioxide in the presence of water.
-However, in the absence of water, it is quite stable at room temperature.
-The interconversion of carbon dioxide and carbonic acid is related to the breathing cycle of animals and the acidification of natural waters.
+In contrast to early-twentieth century textbooks, numerous studies conducted since ca. 1990 identified H2CO3 as a real molecule with a distinct Raman spectrum and with a first-order life-time of ca. 20 ms at 37 °C. Solid anhydrous carbonic acid has also been isolated.

-In biochemistry and physiology, the name "carbonic acid" is sometimes applied to aqueous solutions of carbon dioxide.
-These chemical species play an important role in the bicarbonate buffer system, used to maintain acid–base homeostasis.
+The interconversion of carbon dioxide and carbonic acid is related to the breathing process of all aerobic organisms and to the acidification of natural waters.